Kitchener station: Services

 Service directly to the station is operated by GO Transit and Via Rail.
 In addition, GO Transit and Grand River Transit operate other bus services which stop near the station on either Weber Street or Victoria Street but do not enter the station's bus terminal.

 Via Rail

 Kitchener station is an intermediate stop on the Via Rail Toronto–London–Sarnia intercity train service, which forms a component of Via Rail's Corridor network.
 As of 2021, service consists of a single round trip per day.

 GO Transit

 The station is nominally the western terminus of GO Transit's Kitchener line regional/commuter rail service connecting Kitchener to Toronto via Guelph, Georgetown, and Brampton.
-As of 2021, the station is served by 10 eastbound and 9 westbound trains per weekday, one of which extends beyond Kitchener to London.
-That train to London ended service in October 2023.
-There is no GO train service on weekends.
+As of 2021, the station was served by 10 eastbound and 9 westbound trains per weekday, one of which extended beyond Kitchener to London as part of a pilot project.
+The train to London ended service in October 2023, but service to Stratford station was permanently restored in 2026.

 GO Transit bus route 30 also provides hourly bus service from Kitchener station to Bramalea GO Station where passengers can connect to hourly off-peak trains.